lttng/lttng-ci/automation/ansible/README.md

   * Check that start-stop-daemon is available in `$PATH`.
 If not: `touch /sbin/start-stop-daemon; chmod +x /sbin/start-stop-daemon ; apt-get install --reinstall dpkg`
   * Verify that the ZFS pool `tank` exists on the target host.
 If not, create it e.g. `zpool create -f tank mirror dev1 dev2`
 4. Add the host to the ansible inventory in the hosts group and in the appropriate cluster group
+5. For LXD hosts, add the host to the `lxd` group
-5. Follow the appropriate LXD or Incus cluster steps
+6. Follow the appropriate LXD or Incus cluster steps

 ### Windows